JeroenVos106/A-simple-app/README.md

 # A Simple App

 This project is a simple web application created for learning purposes.
-The primary goal is to explore and gain hands-on experience with various technologies, including Python, Flask, Docker, C#, HTML, CSS, and JavaScript.
+The primary goal is to explore and gain experience with various programming basics, including Python, Flask, Docker, C#, HTML, CSS, and JavaScript.

 ## Project Overview